[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 Case 3: Devices sold in the United States

-This is limited to iPhone models sold in the US, but all iPhone 14 series and later models only support eSIM, meaning there is no card slot for a physical SIM.
+This is limited to iPhone models sold in the US, but all iPhone 14 series and later models only support eSIM, meaning there is no card slot for a physical SIM

 Case 4: Devices with different communication standards (bands/frequency bands)

-This is a very subtle pitfall.
+This is a very subtle pitfall

-The specifications of smartphone devices sold in each country or region differ, and the communication standards (bands and frequency bands) that can be used in each country or region also vary slightly depending on the carrier that sells them.
+The specifications of smartphone devices sold in each country or region differ, and the communication standards (bands and frequency bands) that can be used in each country or region also vary slightly depending on the carrier that sells them

-What this means is that if you normally only use calls and the internet within Japan, there will be little disruption to your life or work.
+What this means is that if you normally only use calls and the internet within Japan, there will be little disruption to your life or work

 However, if you travel abroad on a business trip or holiday with a smartphone device purchased and contracted in Japan , you may not be able to connect to the local internet (roaming) due to the communication standards supported by the smartphone device itself.

-For example, even if you purchased an eSIM in Japan and made sure to properly configure your smartphone's SIM settings beforehand, once you arrive overseas, you can barely connect to the internet or your internet speed is unusually slow .
+For example, even if you purchased an eSIM in Japan and made sure to properly configure your smartphone's SIM settings beforehand, that once you arrive overseas, you can barely connect to the internet or your internet speed is unusually slow .
 This is because devices sold in Japan are optimized for Japanese communication standards, and even the same device uses different communication standards depending on the carrier.

 Most recent iPhones are smartphones that are compatible with global communication standards, so this type of situation is rare.
 However, Android smartphone users should be careful.